mukul1729/personal_website/content/_index.md

 # Introduction

 ![image](mukul.jpg#start)
-Hello, I am Mukul Joshi and this is my personal website.
-I am an experienced full stack engineer and previously worked at Aon plc and Xylem as a .NET full stack developer.
-I have good grasp on Algorithms and Data Structures, C# and dotnet Framework, also love graphic programs and making command-line tools for linux.
+Hello, I am Mukul Joshi and this is my website.
+I am an experienced full-stack engineer and previously worked at Aon plc and Xylem as a .NET full-stack developer.
+I have a good grasp of Algorithms and Data Structures, C#, and dotnet Framework, I also love graphic programs and making command-line tools for Linux.

+This website contains my blogs, projects, and resume.
+It’s made using Zola and deployed using Vercel.
 <br>
 <br>
 This website contains my blogs, projects and resume.
 It's made using zola and